 • Cause: Exceeding request limits in a short period, using sticky sessions, or being rate-limited due to digital fingerprints.

-• Fix: Use rotating proxies with reasonable request frequencies, and rotate user agents to modify digital fingerprints.
+• Fix: Use rotating IP with reasonable request frequencies, and rotate user agents to modify digital fingerprints.

 4. Server Error Responses (5xx Series)

-Server Error Responses (5xx series) are primarily caused by failures on the target server or proxy server.
+Server Error Responses (5xx series) are primarily caused by failures on the target server or IP server.
 Users need to identify the responsible party through troubleshooting before taking action.

 • 500 – Internal Server Error